If you’ve explored Daily New Year’s much, you’ll see that goal setting is a frequent topic of discussion.

 Tony Robbins teaches that “If you get a big enough “why” you can do anything.”
 This idea is one of the most impactful things I’ve ever heard.

-This idea of ‘why’ causes to me think back on several goals of failure’s past, both my goals and those of others.
+This idea of ‘why’ causes to me think back on several failed goals, both my goals and those of others.
 I remember that my grandma failed to quit smoking after several attempts.
 The habit had her locked in for over 40 years, so it was tough to quit.

 Can you imagine for smoking for that long and trying to quit?
 I sure as heck can’t!